Modern Battles: Four Contemporary Conflicts: Reception

 In the 1977 book The Comprehensive Guide to Board Wargaming, Charles Vasey thought that the Combat Results Table (CRT) was "very complex for a [quadrigame with] numerous bloodless retreats."
-Vasey also complimented the "fine maps."
+Vasey also complimented the "fine maps", and described Wurzburg as "a good game with a fierce series of typical battles around the town."

 In Issue 20 of the British wargaming magazine Phoenix, George Duguid criticized Modern Battles for "failing to distinguish between the various arms of the modern army (with the exception of artillery)."
 Duguid also noted that the games, especially Wurzburg, often stagnated into a defensive battle of attrition.
 He also didn't like the abstract concept of air strikes, wishing that there actual physical units representing aircraft.
 He went on to suggest changes to the rules to correct these deficiencies.

 In an article in Moves reviewing wargames by various publishers set in the Arab-Israeli Wars, Ian Chadwick examined both Golan and Chinese Farm.
 He noted that the simplistic game mechanics "makes these games fast and enjoyable, but realism is sacrificed."
 He also did not like the abstract nature of air strikes and air defenses.
 He found Golan to be "a good, tough game, one easily played to a conclusion in one evening."
 He called Chinese Farm "a very playable game.
 It's not as fluid as Golan, but nonetheless fast and enjoyable."
 He graded both games "A" for playability, "C" for component quality and "C" for historical accuracy.

 In The Guide to Simulations/Games for Education and Training, Martin Campion thought that "The game rules are basically simple but the artillery rules tend to put a larger strain than usual on players' abilities to add numerous numbers in their heads and to consider several alternatives at the same time."

 In a retrospective review in Issue 20 of Simulacrum, Dav Vandenbroucke, Art Kritzer & Brian Train, commented, "Modern Battles departed from the standard scripting of the quads inasmuch as two of the games involved hypothetical battles, and the games were not homogenous and related to each of the others.
 In another sense as well, it was unusual.
 Of the many reviews published of this quad in the hobby magazines of the era, only one dealt with the quad as a whole, and most dealt with Wurzburg in a uniformly positive light while Mukden was clearly the least popular of the four."